RetroBlit/luagfx/README.md

 ## Supported backends

 * VGA mode X - the primary and best-optimized backend.
 It is suitable for games using sprites, tiles, tilemaps, page flipping, and background restore.
 It is less suitable for random immediate-mode VGA drawing, such as many circles or arbitrary pixel-heavy graphics.
 * Nano-X - an optimized but secondary backend.
-It is mainly intended as a compatibility backend for running games under Nano-X. Performance is expected to be lower than the Mode X backend.
+It is mainly intended as a compatibility backend for running games under Nano-X. Performance is expected to be lower than the Mode X backend, because of the Nano-X extra layer, which is client-server based.
 * Direct VGA / Mode 13h — planned backend for simple linear-framebuffer drawing.
 It is expected to be useful for random pixel graphics, effects, circles, and simple demos.
-It is not the primary target for sprite/tile games because it lacks the page-flipping and background-page model used by the Mode X backend.
+It is not the primary target for sprite/tile games because it lacks native page-flipping and background-page model used by the Mode X backend.

-The API is the same for all graphics backends, but performance and behavior may differ.
-It is best to choose the primary backend in advance, depending on the type of graphics your game needs and whether Nano-X compatibility is important.
+The API is the same for all graphics backends, but performance will differ.
+It is best to choose a primary backend in advance, depending on the type of graphics your game needs and whether Nano-X compatibility is important.
 Please note that start-up time can be long.
 Expect between 20s on a fast machine and 2 minutes on a 8086 at 8 Mhz.

 ## Build notes